milesmcc/cyber101/core/attack.md

-# Attack Vectors & Attack Surface
+# Attack Vectors & Attack Surfaces

 A common idea in the world of cybersecurity is that of an 'attack surface.'
 [Wikipedia](https://en.wikipedia.org/wiki/Attack_surface) defines the concept of an attack surface quite well: